Hope Is Important: Background and production

 Roddy Woomble lived in Greenville, South Carolina, USA, between the ages of 13 and 15, where his music taste assimilated various punk and alternative rock albums.
 Upon moving to Scotland, he wanted to start a band that emulated the sound of those releases.
 In late 1995, Idlewild formed in Edinburgh, with its initial line-up consisting of Woomble on vocals, Rod Jones on guitar, Phil Scanlon on bass, and Colin Newton on drums.
 After a year of touring, the band released their debut single, "Queen of the Troubled Teens", in March 1997 through local label Human Condition.
 The band parted ways with Scanlon and replaced him with Bob Fairfoull.
 As "Queen of the Troubled Teens" received attention from media outlets, the band signed with Fierce Panda Records.
 With this label, the band released their next single "Chandelier" in December 1997.
 The band released the mini album Captain in January 1998; it was intended as a single for Deceptive Records before becoming a mini album.

-Around this time, the members had abandoned plans for university or employment to focus on the band full-time, and Bruce Craigie became the band's manager.
+Around this time, the members had abandoned plans for university or employment to focus on the band full-time, and Bruce Craigie became their manager.
 Publicity from their live performances, which included tours with Midget and the Warm Jets, resulted in the band signing with Food Records.
 Hope Is Important was recorded in several separate sessions throughout 1998: 8–12 February and 5–17 April at Chapel Studios in Lincolnshire, and 9–22 June at Westland Studios in Dublin.
 Tipler produced the sessions, and mixed the recordings in July 1998 at Matrix Wessex in London.
 They were assisted at Chapel by James Anderson, at Westland by Dave Slevin, and at Wessex by Andrew Nicolls.
 Woomble that the album was recorded "in stages" as the band's label wanted them to tour as much as they could: "So rather than laterally we would record an album in one go, or two gos, we kind of did bits and pieces all through that year until the album was done."